Delaunay/Gamekit/_sources/DataDriven/Abilities.rst.txt

 	* CastPoint: Tag is sent when the animation reach the point where projectile/effect should be spawned.

-* Cooldown: used to tag cooldowns; to prevent the same ability from being casted all the time
+* Cooldown: used to tag cooldowns
+	* Prevents the same ability from being casted all the time

 * Buff: Improves the effectiveness of a character
 	* Immunity: protects against debuff and disables